PavithraPN-01/Agent-lgls-stack/README.md

 If you would like to improve this project:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new feature branch
+2. Create a new feature branch.
-3. Commit your changes
+3. Commit your changes.
-4. Push the branch
+4. Push the branch.
-5. Open a Pull Request
+5. Submit a Pull Request.

 Suggestions, feature requests, and improvements are always appreciated.